kiancchen/Vending-Machine/Sprint1Report.md

 2. Scrum Master: Cheng Chen

     Responsible for:
-    - Record product backlog items and order it
     - Optimize the value of the work
     - Ensure transparency and clarity of the product backlog
+    - Coordinate the work among teammates

 3. Developer1: Yuanqun Wang
 4. Developer2: Zexuan Long